ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/overview.md

   system](./virtual_ecosystem_in_static_mode.ipynb).
 Although this is primarily intended as a model development tool, it can be useful to understand the details of how different components of your model are behaving.

+## Reference materials

+To help you understand how to setup, run, and analyse the behaviour of the Virtual Ecosystem we provide the following reference materials:

+* [A table containing the variables](./variables/variables.md) used by the Virtual Ecosystem, searchable based on the model that variables are used by, and how the variables are used by each model (e.g. generated during the setup process, etc).